codas-hep/codas-hep.github.io/content/pages/preparation.md

 Template: page

-Most of the exercises to be performed during the school are intended to be done on public cloud resources (e.g., Google Colab) as recommended by the instructors.
+Most of the exercises to be performed during the school are intended to be done on cloud-based resources (e.g., the SSL BinderHub at U. of Chicago) as recommended by the instructors.
 But the exercises can be also be done on personal laptops with suitable preparation.

 Also, some of the exercises require downloading, compiling, and running files,